lolicop123/billy-bot/README.md

 6) Open a Command Prompt in the folder you downloaded Billy-Bot and type `py -3 -m main.py`
 ![Billy Bot Running](https://verbes4.owns-a-furry.club/65bcF16.png)

 More in-depth tutorial coming later.
-If you need help, message me on Discord: verbes4#5201
+If you need help, message me on Discord: azunyaa & verbes4#5201